bootdotdev/blog/content/contact.md

 date: "2020-02-06"
 ---

-It’s easy to get in touch wuth us!
+It’s easy to get in touch with us!
 Feel free to email us at `hello` `at` `boot.dev`  if you’re interested in any of the following.

 * Investment opportunities
 * Affiliate program